Nostalgia2022/OBS-for-CRLB-ISAC/README.md

 # Optimal ISAC Beamforming Structure and Efficient Algorithms for Sum Rate and CRLB Balancing
-Simulation code for our paper: "Optimal ISAC Beamforming Structure and Efficient Algorithms for Sum Rate and CRLB Balancing", which has been submitted to IEEE journal on selected areas in communications.
+Simulation code for our paper: "Optimal ISAC Beamforming Structure and Efficient Algorithms for Sum Rate and CRLB Balancing", which has been submitted to IEEE journal on selected areas in communications, you can find the paper on arXiv: https://arxiv.org/pdf/2503.09489

 # Content of Code Package
 Here is a detailed description of the package: